Mesenchymal stem cell: Morphology

 The cell body contains a large, round nucleus with a prominent nucleolus, which is surrounded by finely dispersed chromatin particles, giving the nucleus a clear appearance.
 The remainder of the cell body contains a small amount of Golgi apparatus, rough endoplasmic reticulum, mitochondria, and polyribosomes.
 The cells, which are long and thin, are widely dispersed, and the adjacent extracellular matrix is populated by a few reticular fibrils, but is devoid of the other types of collagen fibrils.
 These distinctive morphological features of mesenchymal stem cells can be visualized label-free using live cell imaging.

 Classification

-The International Society for Cellular Therapy (ISCT) has proposed a set of standards to define MSCs.
-A cell can be classified as an MSC if it shows plastic adherent properties under normal culture conditions and has a fibroblast-like morphology.
-In fact, some argue that MSCs and fibroblasts are functionally identical.

-Cultured MSCs also express on their surface CD73, CD90 and CD105, while lacking the expression of CD11b, CD14, CD19, CD34, CD45, CD79a and HLA-DR surface markers.

-A study in Science, "Multilineage Potential of Adult Mesenchymal Stem Cells," describes how MSCs can undergo osteogenic, adipogenic and chondrogenic differentiation ex vivo.
-As of January 2025, this paper has been cited over 30,000 times.
+Reviews have classified an MSC as having fibroblast-like structure, characterized by cell-surface markers and a potential to differentiate into bone, fat, or cartilage.

 Location in the body

 MSCs are found throughout the human body.

 Bone marrow

 Bone marrow was the original source of MSCs, and is still the most frequently utilized source.
 These bone marrow stem cells do not contribute to the formation of blood cells, and so do not express the hematopoietic stem cell marker CD34.
 They are sometimes referred to as bone marrow stromal stem cells.